Discover the power of classic theatre. Guided by a mission to create innovative productions of classic works, Court Theatre

 - Performance days: open 12:00 pm until curtain

-See the rigorous exploration of dramatic texts, including the African-American canon and musical theatre works, during the 61st Season:
+See the rigorous exploration of dramatic texts, including the African-American canon and musical theatre works, during the 62nd Season!

-- The background: Court Theatre is thrilled to deepen its relationship with playwright David Auburn as he directs one of the greatest plays penned in the twentieth century.
+- The background: Court Theatre is thrilled to deepen its relationship with award-winning playwright Tom Stoppard as he delivers another hit to the Chicago stage.

 Check out our Events Calendar to see what exciting new shows are on Chicago's stages while you're here and get the inside scoop from our Chicago Like a Local theater blog.